MK Alagiri warns DMK of consequences if it doesn't reinstate him; expelled leader claims party needs to be saved - Firstpost

 — ANI (@ANI) August 27, 2018

+Alagiri, who is based out of Madurai, has been meeting his supporters the past few days to discuss the Chennai rally.
+The consultations continued on Monday.
+He has also claimed that the DMK will lose the 2019 Lok Sabha elections the way it lost the last parliamentary and Assembly polls if the party did not readmit him.

 On Saturday, Alagiri had claimed that the DMK would face a "threat" after his 5 September rally in Chennai.
-He had held a consultative meeting with his supporters for the rally.
 "Even rivals had appreciated my election work and organisational skills," he said.
 "A section of DMK leaders will understand me at least now."

 Alagiri was referring to his role in ensuring the DMK's success in the by-elections in southern Tamil Nadu during the party's 2006-2011 rule.